Daytona Beach Tours & Activities

 Astronaut schedule subject to change.

 Lunch Menu: Mixed Green Salad with Balsamic Vinaigrette, Rotisserie Chicken with Mushroom Sauce, Oven Roasted Potatoes, Vegetable Medley, Rolls and Butter, Dessert, Coffee or Tea.
-This menu is subject to change.
+The menu is subject to change.

-The Kennedy Space Center Up-Close Tour will allow you the rare opportunity to disembark your tour bus and tour inside the Vehicle Assembly Building (VAB).
+The Kennedy Space Center Up-Close Tour allows you to disembark your tour bus and tour inside some otherwise inaccessible key areas of the Space Center.

 The tour includes a souvenir pin and information kit.
 Buses are wheelchair-accessible.